-Given the great resourcefulness of characters throughout the four Mad Max films, even ~45 years after the apocalypse in Mad Max Fury Road, it seems odd that resourceful characters wouldn’t have exploited still working satellites, especially amateur satellites.
+Given the great resourcefulness of characters throughout the four Mad Max films in a post-apocalyptic environment, it seems odd that still working satellites, especially amateur satellites weren’t exploited.
 One may argue that the satellites could have all fallen victim to EMP from a possible nuclear war.
 The star fields shown appear to be synthetic, a disappointment as it would have been a great Easter Egg to show the location in say Western Australia.
 The production crew spent so much effort on authenticity of set props that it wouldn’t have been so much relative cost to make an accurate (albeit apparently sped up) satellite pass.

 A licensed amateur radio operator needs little more than a simple $27 Baofeng VHF/UHF (144MHz/430MHz) FM transceiver to communicate through amateur satellites.
 One can buy an $90 Arrow antenna and that’s a complete satellite communication system, allowing free communications over most of a continent.
 For certain higher-orbiting LEO satellites, you can get limited intercontinental communications.